Medial collateral ligament (MCL) injury

 To book or to make an enquiry, call us on 0370 218 6528∧

 How long it takes a medial collateral ligament to heal depends on how severe your injury is.
-If you have a mild sprain, your MCL will usually recover after about 2 to 3 weeks.
+If you have a mild sprain, your MCL will usually recover after about two to three weeks.
 Then you can return to your normal activities, including sports.
-If you have a severe sprain, you can return to your activities after about 4 weeks.
-If you have a severe injury and have torn your ligament, it can take 6 to 12 weeks to recover.
+If you have a severe sprain, you can return to your activities after about four weeks.
+If you have a severe injury and have torn your ligament, it can take six to 12 weeks, or even longer to recover.

 You’ll usually be able to walk with a torn MCL but it depends how severe your injury is.
 If you’re finding it difficult to put weight on your knee, you may need to use crutches or wear a brace to support you for a while.